GuruMulay/coordinating-planar-robots-in-shared-workspace/README.md

 	Displays the simulated positions of robots' tooltips required for welding the shape.

 ## Warning:
 There are many bugs and corner cases yet to be handled!
+Also, there is a huge scope for code reuse and code cleanup.

 ## Demos: